 With all the whispers about more than 24-hour sex sessions and ‘higher plane orgasms,’ many people conjure exotic images of tantric sex.
 But what is tantric in reality?

 Tantra is an ancient practice originating in India about 6,000 years ago.
 Its existence was in direct opposition and rebellion of the religious mores of the day, which held that sexual expression was taboo and interfered with spiritual enlightenment.

-It’s a sex centered approach to being ‘present.’
-Much like the yoga idea of being ‘present,’ this idea refers to a mindfulness with which you approach a task.
+It’s a sex centred approach to being ‘present.’
+Much like the yoga idea of being ‘present,’ this idea refers to mindfulness with which you approach a task.

 The idea is to have an empty mind during sex so you can be fully ‘there’ with your partner.
 This can be a challenge in a culture where our thoughts during sex can vary from ‘did I take the laundry out of the washer?’ to ‘do I look fat from this angle?’

 All of those competing thoughts become noise or static in your head.
 They are distracting and ultimately self-defeating.
 They pull us out of the connection with your partner and certainly pull us further from the pleasure sensations of sexual expression.

 Part of the goal is to extend and prolong the time spent in intercourse.
 Contrast that to the urgent thrusting most couples use in an effort to provoke orgasm: tantric is about building sexual energy.
 The result is often a more intense orgasm.